 Philip Morris International benefits from significant geographic diversification, with good exposure to emerging markets, which have high growth, and developed markets, which have higher operating margins.

 PM's leading RRP brand, IQOS, is a precisely controlled device into which a specially designed heated tobacco unit is inserted and heated to generate an aerosol.
-The company markets its heated tobacco units under the brand names HEETS, HEETS Marlboro and HEETS FROM MARLBORO, defined collectively as HEETS, as well as Marlboro HeatSticks and Parliament HeatSticks.
+The company markets its heated tobacco units under the brand names HEETS, HEETS Marlboro, and HEETS FROM MARLBORO, defined collectively as HEETS, as well as Marlboro HeatSticks and Parliament HeatSticks.
 IQOS was first introduced in Nagoya, Japan in 2014.
-To date, IQOS is available for sale in key cities in 43 markets and nationwide in Japan.
+To date, IQOS is available for sale in key cities in 71 markets.

 The volume of tobacco products has been declining due to growing health consciousness among people about the extreme health risks of smoking.
 Governments have also been discouraging tobacco consumption through high excise duties and legislative controls such as bans on public smoking and strict restrictions on the advertising and marketing of tobacco products and compulsory health warnings.